October 19, 2023

 Wrapping up

 Having a Producers Guild membership is a great way to reap the benefits for years of hard work.
 But whether you're already a member or hope to be one soon, take advantage of other resources in the here and now.
-Check out our producer’s guides to managing film payroll and best practices for managing your team
+Next up, we get into the key release forms every producer just gotta have.

 Disclaimer